alisaghaffi/Tableau---Citi-Bike-Analytics/README.md

 ![Citi-Bikes](Images/citi-bike-station-bikes.jpg)

-Congratulations on your new job!
-As the new lead analyst for the [New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) Program, you are now responsible for overseeing the largest bike-sharing program in the United States.
-In your new role, you will be expected to generate regular reports for city officials looking to publicize and improve the city program.

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Each month, bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.